 The University will inform you once this report has been made to the Home Office and it is at this point that you can submit your application to the Home Office.
 You can submit your application via the UK government webpage here.

 You can also find further information about how to apply by clicking here.

 If your visa will expire within two weeks of your results being released please email GIRVisa@lincoln.ac.uk to inform us of this and we may be able to make an early report.
 If you do not hear from us before your visa will expire you should still submit the Graduate Route application before your visa expires.

-For further information please refer to the Graduate Route section (page 6) of the CAS Issuance Policy by clicking here.
+For further information please refer to the Graduate Route section (page 6) of the CAS Issuance Policy.

 The application fee will be £700 and an Immigration Health Surcharge Payment will also be required.
 The Immigration Health Surcharge Payment due will be £624 x per year of permission that you will be granted.